Highlights

 Avoidant personality disorder can cause difficulties in one’s personal and professional life.
 Without treatment, they’re likely to isolate themselves from others and are at a greater risk of developing other mental health problems, like depression, anxiety, and substance abuse.

-“This disorder can persist throughout someone’s lifetime, but it is extremely rare,” explains Fiser.
-With treatment, the individual can learn to better manage their symptoms and correct the negative thoughts/beliefs that contribute.
+AVPD can persist throughout someone’s lifetime, but it is rare.
+With treatment, the individual can learn to better manage their symptoms and correct the negative thoughts or beliefs that contribute.

 Avoidant Personality Disorder Treatment

+Therapy, medication, or a combination of the two can prove effective in treating AVPD.
 Unfortunately, many people with AVPD don’t seek help because they fear the mental health professional will judge or reject them.
 However, when an individual does seek help, the journey is often successful.
-Therapy, medication, or a combination of the two, can prove effective.

 Therapy also helps the person to learn proper social skills — first with the therapist, where they can practice how to interact with others.
 When the individual has the skills to function well with others, they can gradually enter social situations, gain confidence, and find that the reality of the situation is much less terrifying than they imagined.